voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 # Adding an OnClick-event to a Notification

+!!! info
+    This guide is authored by Voxel Tycoon community member **Nebruzias**.

 ## Introduction

 This tutorial will guide you through the process of triggering an action whenever you click on a Notification.